richardvenneman/appsignal-docs/source/appsignal/security.html.md

 ## Your data

 All the data we collect from your application is yours and can be retrieved at any point in time through [our API](/api/index.html).
-You can remove your data at any time in "App Settings > General".
+You can remove your data at any time in the [App Settings](https://appsignal.com/redirect-to/app?to=edit) for your app.

 ## Incidents